agusorte/project_selfdriving/README.md

 $catkin_make -DCMAKE_BUILD_TYPE=Release

-Running the ros node:
+## Download Datasets

+## Nodes

+### Node: project_selfdriving_node

+This is the main YOLO ROS: Real-Time Object Detection for ROS node.
+It uses the camera measurements to detect pre-learned objects in the frames.

+## Running nodes

-# Setting
+## Setting

-you can modify camera calibration parameres using the wollofing file
+you can modify camera calibration parameres using the follofing file:

-project_velodyne/config/cam_calib.yalm
+project_selfdriving/config/cam_calib.yalm

 you can modify topics

 project_velodyne/config/settings.yalm

-kitti file
+## saving bounding boxes

+All the date saved are in a kitti files that contains the bounding box associates with the images (2D) and pointclouds (3D)

-kitty format file is saved in: project_velodyne/data/kitti_file.txt
+kitty format file is saved in: project_selfdriving/data/kitti_file.txt

 # Final comments

 Bounding box is creation is not perfect because:
 - incomplete pointcloud,
 - noisy points clouds
-- small delay
+- small delay( YOLO runs in GPU 500 faster than PCL for projecting and generating bounbing boxes)

 idea to solve this issue is to have a clustering to add the complete pointscloud